Dental Implants Jonesboro

 The 4-Step Dental Implant Process

-• Initial Dental Implant Consultation – Before surgery, you’ll discuss the implant treatment with Dr. Spades.
+Before surgery, you’ll discuss the implant treatment with Dr. Spades.
 Doing so helps him learn about your smile goals, oral health, and more.
 Using these details, he’ll then decide if implants suit you.
+It may be that you require additional treatment before receiving dental implants.
+If we find that you have signs of gum disease, existing tooth decay, or a weakened jawbone, you may need bone grafting, gum disease treatment, or tooth extraction before your mouth is suitable for these longer-lasting prosthetics.

-• Dental Implant Surgery – With Dr. Spades’ approval, you’ll have the dental implant surgery.
+With Dr. Spades’ approval, you’ll have the dental implant surgery.
 He and his team will perform this work in-house.
+This ensures a more convenient approach that allows you to remain with the same trusted professionals from beginning to end.

 Benefits of Dental Implants